sbalnojan/fklearn-samples/README.md

 $ ./batect --list-tasks
 ```

+in the meantime: use pipenv to install the right dependencies.

 ## Example 1 (minimal example, DONE)
 Check out the two files 1_easy.py and 1_easy_wo_functions.py and compare the code.